I Love Potstickers!

 Potstickers, also known as steam-fried dumplings or jiaozi, are a popular food in Taiwan.
 Increasingly, they are gaining popularity in many other parts of the world, as well.

-When I was a kid, I would have 10 potstickers for breakfast, and then maybe have five more as an after-school snack.
-Taiwanese people love their potstickers; there are over 10,000 chain dumpling restaurants on the island—and this number doesn't include the street food stands and privately owned restaurants.
+When I was a kid, I would have 10 potstickers for breakfast and maybe five more as an after-school snack.
+Taiwanese people love their potstickers; there are over 10,000 chain dumpling restaurants on the island—and this number doesn't include the street food stands and privately-owned restaurants.
 If you travel to Taiwan, you'll see dumpling restaurants everywhere, even in the microwave food section of the 7-11 shops!